 Here our dentists debunk some of the myths about flossing and explain why you should never skip this important practice.

-Myth: You only need to floss if you have food stuck in your teeth.
+Myth: When you have food stuck in your teeth is when you should floss

 Brushing doesn't remove bacteria in between the teeth, so only a portion of the tooth surface is getting cleaned.
 Even if you don't feel or see something stuck between your teeth, there is plaque building up that can only be removed by flossing to prevent issues like cavities, gum disease and bad breath.